Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ![Down payments allowed](../../Assets/Screenshots/POS/Management/GlobalSettings/DownPaymentsAllowed.png "[Down payments allowed]")

-The *Down payments allowed* setting allows cashiers to accept down payments.
+Allows your cashiers to accept down payments.
 For detailed information, see [Initiate a down payment](../Operation/04_CompletePurchase.md#initiate-a-down-payment).

 - *Apply from default* ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]")
     Enable this toggle to apply the default settings or disable this toggle to specify custom settings.
 When the toggle is enabled, all fields in the view are locked.